MarkMinia/Project3/README.md

 LINES TERMINATED BY '\n'
 IGNORE 1 LINES;
 ```
 ##### Once the data was imported, I could then begin creating tables.
 I started with the list of animes titles.
+I modified the anime_id column to be the Primary Key for this table.
+I would use this multiple times in other tables where I need to uniquely identify each row.
 ```sql
 CREATE TABLE anime_list
 (SELECT anime_id, title